buncram/cram-soc/deps/bio/README.md

 R20 is a dummy register that discards any data written.
 However, when any CPU writes to R20, its clock is stalled until the next quantum pulse.

+The quantum pulse can originate from two sources:
+- Internal fractional clock divider, dividing down from `aclk` (one per core)
+- External clock pin, selected by flipping `use_extclk` and configuring `extclk_gpio` (one pin per core)

+The `extclk` pin will unstall a core waiting on an R20 write on its rising edge.
+If a falling edge unstall is desired, use the `io_i_inv` register to invert the input bit.

 Normally, the code loop run by one core should finish before the quantum is up, so that every CPU runs its loop in sync.
 However, if a CPU does not end its code with a `mov r20, r0`, it will free-run.

 When the `quanta` value is identical across all cores, the cores will all run in lock-step with each other.
 However, the user is free to configure the per-core `quanta` however they see fit.